 Preparing Your Figma Design for Divi

 Before you jump into Divi’s Visual Builder and start building your WordPress pages, it’s essential to prepare your Figma website design properly.
-A clean and well-organized Figma file makes the Figma to Divi conversion process faster, smoother, and much more accurate.
+A clean, well-organized Figma file makes the Figma-to-Divi conversion process faster, smoother, and much more accurate.

-- Organizing layers and components: When your Figma file has messy or unnamed layers, it can be hard to know what’s what, especially when you’re exporting assets or handing off to a WordPress developer.
-Group elements logically, name each layer clearly, and use Figma’s components system to keep things consistent across your design.
+- Organizing Layers and Components: When your Figma file has messy or unnamed layers, it can be hard to know what’s what, especially when you’re exporting assets or handing off to a WordPress developer.
+Group elements logically, name each layer clearly, and use Figma’s component system to keep your design consistent.

-- Exporting images and SVGs properly: Make sure any graphics, icons, or illustrations are export-ready.
-Figma lets you export in various formats like PNG, JPG, or SVG.
-For crisp visuals on all devices, export vector icons as SVG and photos in high-resolution PNG or JPG formats.
+- Exporting Images and SVGs Properly: Make sure any graphics, icons, or illustrations are export-ready.
+Figma lets you export in various formats, including PNG, JPG, and SVG.
+For crisp visuals across all devices, export vector icons as SVGs and photos as high-resolution PNGs or JPGs.

-- Choosing typography and color systems: Establish a clear font and color hierarchy in Figma.
+- Choosing Typography and Color Systems: Establish a clear font and color hierarchy in Figma.
 Decide on your primary and secondary fonts, and gather any custom font files you plan to use.
 With Divi, you can upload custom font files and apply them globally or per module.
+Make sure all custom fonts are ready for upload to your WordPress site.

-Once your Figma design is ready, it’s time to gather the tools needed to bring your Divi WordPress theme project to life.
+Using the right tools ensures a smooth conversion process and helps build a fully functional website faster.
 Having the right tools in place is an important step in streamlining your website creation process and avoiding unnecessary delays.

-- WordPress installed: Of course, you’ll need a working WordPress site set up with hosting and the Divi WordPress theme installed.
-Whether you’re creating a site from scratch or working on an existing one, make sure the base install is clean, updated, and ready for content and layout imports.
+- WordPress Installed: Of course, you’ll need a working WordPress site set up with hosting and the Divi WordPress theme installed.
+Whether you’re creating a site from scratch or working on an existing one, make sure the base install is clean, up to date, and ready for content and layout imports.

-- Figma export plugins (if needed): Figma has built-in export tools, but you can also explore plugins that help simplify the asset extraction process, especially for batch exporting, extracting color codes, and even converting layouts into usable HTML or CSS.
-These tools can speed up the transition between figma layout and Divi’s structure.
+- Figma Export Plugins (if needed): Figma has built-in export tools, but you can also explore plugins that help simplify the asset extraction process, especially for batch exporting, extracting color codes, and even converting layouts into usable HTML or CSS.
+These tools can speed up the transition from Figma layouts to Divi’s structure.

 Step-by-Step Guide to Convert Figma to Divi